 Students who want to study psychology have a few program options in the Las Vegas area.
-The three schools profiled here offer opportunities to study the social science at the undergraduate and/or graduate levels.
+The two schools profiled here offer opportunities to study the social science at the undergraduate and/or graduate levels.
 Read about the focus areas and required coursework at the colleges, and then check out a table of statistics with additional details on the institutions.

-- The University of Nevada - Las Vegas (UNLV) is about three miles from the city's center.
+- The University of Nevada - Las Vegas (UNLV) is about six miles from the city's center.
 Students can complete a minor or bachelor's degree in psychology; doctoral programs in experimental and clinical psychology are also available.

 - The College of Southern Nevada (CSN), a public school, has three campuses within 50 miles of Las Vegas, including one that's just six miles from the downtown area.
 Students can earn an associate's degree in psychology.

 Review the following table to get specifics on student enrollment numbers, school settings, tuition rates and more for the featured colleges.
 The many facts and figures it contains could help you decide if one school fits your education -- and financial -- needs the best.

 |University of Nevada - Las Vegas||College of Southern Nevada|